All the easyJet flights cancelled today from UK airports - NewsBreak

 All the easyJet flights cancelled today from UK airports

-Britain’s biggest budget airline, easyJet , has grounded 42 flights on Tuesday to and from its main base, London Gatwick .
+Britain's biggest budget airline, easyJet , has cancelled at least 30 European flights on Friday to and from its biggest base, London Gatwick airport.

-The carrier gave two days’ warning to most of the estimated 6,000 passengers affected, but there have been additional “on-the-day” cancellations, starting with its 6.15am departure to Belfast City airport.
+They include round-trips from Gatwick to Athens, Venice and Catania in Sicily.

-Among the previously announced cancellations are links with key holiday destinations including Venice, Biarritz and Marrakech.
+The airline says it is proactively cancelling 240 flights in the 10 days to 6 June, giving passengers some advance notice.
+But there are also some last-minute groundings, with travellers to Milan Malpensa and Madrid given only two hours’ notice that their flights were axed.

 - Athens